Locate a grave MUSEUM OF THE FALLEN

 The Obituary

 Iomega’s Zip drive, introduced in 1994, answered a real problem: the 1.44 MB floppy was too small for the growing files of the 1990s.
 A Zip disk held 100 MB, later 250 and 750 MB, in a cartridge slightly thicker than a floppy, and it became a favourite for design studios and home backups.
-Reliability hurt it; the “Click of Death” failure could destroy a disk and the drive together.
+Reliability hurt it; the “Click of Death” failure could destroy a disk and the drive together, and a misaligned drive could spread the fault to other disks.
+Iomega CEO Kim B. Edwards dismissed the flaw as affecting under 1 percent of drives before being ousted in 1998.
 Cheap recordable CDs and then USB flash drives offered more capacity for less money, and Iomega wound the product down by around 2010.

 Worth remembering